evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

-## Acknowledgements and Links
+## Thanks 👍 & links

 * Daniel Price ([Monash](http://users.monash.edu.au/~dprice/), [orcid.org](http://orcid.org/0000-0002-4716-4235)): he wrote the Fortran code and the laboratory manual this simulation is based on.
 He also taught me astrophysics in Monash uni so I can understand the code.
 In other words, **he is the main reason this work exists**.

 * [webglfundamentals.org](https://webglfundamentals.org): that's where I learned how to do 3D drawing in the web browser for this simulation.
 Relevant sections are "Fundamentals", "2D translation, rotation, scale, matrix math" and "3D".
+My 3D code is based on examples from these chapters.

 * [Galactic Bridges and Tails](https://github.com/evgenyneu/two_galaxies/raw/master/literature/toomre_1972.pdf): a 1972 paper by Alar and Juri Toomre that analyses similar simulations.
 I mean, just look at the size and quality of the paper, the attention to detail.
 Imagine amount of work that went to create all those diagrams.
 I have not seen anything like that.

 * [github.com/evgenyneu/two_galaxies](https://github.com/evgenyneu/two_galaxies): the source code of this simulation.
-Feel free to use, contribute or fix bugs.
+Feel free to criticise, use and fix bugs.